freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ## Frequently Asked Questions

+### Where are the Guide articles (guide.freecodecamp.org)?
+How can I contribute to them?

+We will not have the general guide articles anymore.
+Instead we intend to publish these as tutorials that are curated by the editorial team.
+These would then be published by them on the Developer News.

+The challenge hints and articles will still be available on the forum which we have already migrated.

 ### Can I translate freeCodeCamp's curriculum?

 We do intend to make the curriculum available in more languages, right now we do not have a timeline for this.